sourceduty/Theoretical_Modelling/README.md

 Another comparable framework is the Relational Model in database management systems.
 This model organizes data into tables (relations), where each table consists of rows (tuples) and columns (attributes).
 The Relational Model focuses on the logical structure of data and the relationships between different data sets, ensuring data integrity and reducing redundancy.
 By defining how data is related, it provides a systematic approach to data organization, similar to how the Concept-Relation Model illustrates the balance and interaction between opposing concepts.

+Model Design

+The design and depiction of the Concept-Relation Model are essential for effectively conveying its purpose and function.
+Visual representation helps clarify the roles and relationships between its core components: the concepts, the interface, and the balance mechanism.
+Each element in the model is purposefully positioned to demonstrate the interaction and equilibrium between opposing ideas.
+Without this depiction, the abstract nature of the relationships may be harder to grasp, especially for visual learners or in fields requiring structured analysis.
+By mapping out the concepts as opposing entities connected by an interface and stabilized by a balancing component, the model provides a clear and structured framework that facilitates understanding and application.

+The standard parts of the Concept-Relation Model include three key elements.
+The concepts, represented as red rectangles on either side, signify opposing or complementary ideas or forces that must interact.
+The interface, symbolized by the green circle in the center, serves as the mediating mechanism that enables and governs this interaction.
+Lastly, the balance, depicted as the blue trapezoid at the base, represents the stabilizing factor that ensures harmony within the system.
+Together, these components illustrate how different forces can coexist and interact dynamically, making the model both practical and versatile across various theoretical and applied disciplines.

 <br>
 </details>